DirtyHarryLYL/HAKE/README.md

 We have released image-level part-state annotation results on [HICO](http://www-personal.umich.edu/~ywchao/hico/).
 HOI recognition task can be modeled as a multi-label classification problem with 600 HOI categories.
 Given a still image, the model should tell the involved HOI categories in this image.

-We have labeled all the 38,116 images in train set and 9,658 images in test set of HICO dataset.
+We have labeled all the 38,116 images in train set of HICO dataset.
 For better understanding of HOI recognition task, you can refer to these works: [HICO](http://www-personal.umich.edu/~ywchao/publications/chao_iccv2015.pdf), [Pair-wise](http://openaccess.thecvf.com/content_ECCV_2018/papers/Haoshu_Fang_Pairwise_Body-Part_Attention_ECCV_2018_paper.pdf), [HAKE](https://arxiv.org/pdf/1904.06539.pdf).

 ### Dataset
 The labels are packaged in **Annotations/hico-image-level.tar.gz**, you can use: